 I always cringe when moms answer the question “Are you going to breastfeed?” and they answer “I’m going to try…”.
 This sets them up for failure before their baby is even born.
 How did the human race survive for millions of years if breastfeeding didn’t work for the vast majority of them?

 There are very few problems severe enough to prevent a mother from breastfeeding her baby.
-They closest estimates are that between 1-5% of mothers who give birth are unable to produce enough milk.
+The closest estimates are that between 1-5% of mothers who give birth are unable to produce enough milk.
 This is a very inexact figure, because it’s hard to define how much milk is ‘enough’.
-If you mean the number of women who are unable to produce enough milk to feed their baby exclusively breastmilk, that’s going to be in the high end of that range.
+If you mean the number of women who are unable to produce enough milk to feed their baby exclusively breast milk, that’s going to be in the high end of that range.

-If you are talking about the number of women who aren’t able to lactate, and produce little or no breastmilk, the numbers are much lower.
+If you’re talking about the number of women who aren’t physically able to lactate, and produce little or no breast milk, the numbers are much lower.

 There are some situations where nursing must be temporarily interrupted, but if you maintain your milk supply by pumping, you can almost always resume breastfeeding when the medical problem is resolved.

 There are only a few situations where breastfeeding is completely contraindicated due to medical problems in the mother.
 In some cases of cancer, AIDS, HTLV-1, and abuse of certain illegal drugs, it’s better for moms not to nurse their babies.
-The decision not to provide a baby with mother’s breastmilk always has to be carefully weighed on a risk/benefit basis.
-That means that the risks of using an artificial human milk substitute outweighs the many proven benefits of breastfeeding.
+The decision not to provide a baby with mother’s breast milk always has to be carefully weighed on a risk/benefit basis.
+That means that the risks of using an artificial human milk substitute (aka “formula”) outweighs the many proven benefits of breastfeeding.